 - 1) The final text of these Sporting Regulations shall be the English version which will be used should any dispute arise as to their interpretation.
-Headings in this document are for ease of reference only and do not form part of these Sporting Regulations. - 2) These Sporting Regulations were published on 30 October 2005 and come into force on 1 January 2006 and replace all previous FIA Formula One World Championship Sporting Regulations.
+Headings in this document are for ease of reference only and do not form part of these Sporting Regulations. - 2) These Sporting Regulations were first published on 30 October 2006 and came into force on 1 January 2007.